 One of the most popular meeting points for tourists and locals alike, with a laid-back environment perfect to relax after a day tour.
 The menu is mostly seafood, but vegetarian dishes and international cuisine are also available, as well as exotic cocktails mixed by the friendly bar staff.

 Considered one of the best places on the island for its commitment to hiring locals and allowing them to learn service skills in a high-end setting, innovative dishes, and beachside setting, Muyu is a favorite amongst travelers.
 One of the first farm and sea to table restaurants, the menu heavily features seafood.
 Set lunches and specialty tasting menus are popular choices as is the breakfast fare.
+Although prices are a little steep, it's worth it for a special night splurge.

 A local favorite for the best burgers in town, Cri’s Burger Factory has big burgers with lots of choices for toppings, Mexican food, and pizza.